To the Deaf Community and Deaf Truckers:

 This is the first post and we look forward to working with you in the future.
 Our Facebook Group can be found in below link:

 Join us on our mission to remove the US DOT FMCSA regulations 391.11(2), 391.41(b)(11), and 391.43(EARS) from all Class A drivers.

-For those who are wondering what is happening with the Deaf Trucker United (DTU) group, Brenda Palmigiano and I agreeded to do a 2012 update of what has been happening and where we are at this time.
+For those who are wondering what is happening with the Deaf Motorist United (DMU) group, Brenda Palmigiano and I agreed to do a 2012 update of what has been happening and where we are at this time.
 There are a few additional changes that happened as well.